 Jay Bernard: “I’m haunted by history but I also haunt it back”

 Croydon-born poet Jay Bernard will be at Poetry Night this evening at the ILB.
 We spoke about […]

 What’s on at Berlin cinemas this week?

-Our guide to the best new releases, film festivals and Freiluftkino movie highlights at Berlin cinemas this week.
+We round up the best new releases, film festivals and cosy highlights at Berlin cinemas this week.

 Natalia Sinelnikova on the horror and humour of We Might As Well Be Dead